 Main duties and responsibilities/accountabilities:

+To play a key role in the development of the project through building strong professional relationships with staff in schools

-To offer direct support to staff in Salford schools in relation to children who have a range of SEMH needs.
+To offer direct support to staff in Salford schools in relation to Y6/Y7 pupils who have a range of SEMH needs.

 To work in collaboration with the wider context of Children’s Services and other services promoting a unified approach to the inclusion of pupils with SEND.